titanckw/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Group: no permission at all
- Other users: all the permission chmod 753 hello - Write a script that sets the mode of the file hello to -rwxr-x-wx chmod --reference=olleh hello - Write a script that sets the mode of the file hello the same as olleh’s mode.
+ Other users: all the permission chmod 753 hello - Write a script that sets the mode of the file hello to -rwxr-x-wx chmod --reference=olleh hello - Write a script that sets the mode of the file hello the same as olleh’s mode sudo chmod -r +111 */ -Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.